15 Best Reasons Why Nuremberg Is Worth Visiting

 6. Luginsland Tower

 By the way, do you like visiting beautiful places like castles and palaces?
 You should check out Munich.
-Read my article to discover Munich’s stunning palaces and other lovely destinations in this city.
-Is Munich Beautiful?
-10 Beautiful Places in Munich to See
+There are three palaces in this city.

-Get more insights into the history of Nuremberg Castle and of the city with a “tour of the Palas.”
-You will be covering the ground and upper floors of the Palas during the tour.
-See the Knights’ Hall, Saint Margaret’s Chapel, Imperial Hall, Emperor’s Chamber, and Bower.
+If you’re up for learning more about the castle and city’s history, you should definitely take a “tour of the Palas.”
+You’ll get to check out both floors of the Palas and see some amazing sights like the Knights’ Hall, Saint Margaret’s Chapel, Imperial Hall, Emperor’s Chamber, and Bower.

-Currently, the Bower hosts the Imperial Castle Museum.
-Here you can find a collection of armor, shields, and weapons used by medieval soldiers.
+The Bower is where you’ll find the Imperial Castle Museum which has a huge collection of armor, shields, and weapons from medieval times.
 Discover more about the museum from its official website.

 360-degree-image of Nuremberg Imperial Castle above (Swipe to see more views)

-Nuremberg Imperial Castle is open from 9:00 am to 6:00 pm from April to October 3.
-From October 4 to March, it has shorter opening hours from 10:00 am until 4:00 pm.
-Come 45 minutes before the closing time!
+Thinking about checking out the Nuremberg Imperial Castle?
+It’s open from 9:00 am to 6:00 pm from April through October 3.
+From October 4 through March, they trim the hours back a bit to 10:00 am until 4:00 pm.

 1. Tugendbrunnen